GSA Schedule Post-Award Checklist

 GSA Schedule | 7 Min Read

-Once your GSA Schedule has been awarded, it can be tempting to rest on your laurels – you’ve put in a lot of work to get here.
-However, GSA requires new Schedule contractors to complete a few administrative tasks following contract award.
+Once your GSA Schedule has been awarded, it's tempting to take a break and soak it all in–you’ve put in a lot of work to get here.
+However, GSA requires new Schedule contractors to complete a few administrative tasks in a timely manner following contract award.
 You’ll also have some ongoing contract maintenance responsibilities throughout the life of your contract.

 In this blog, we’ll share a checklist of post-award actions you need to take to be successful and compliant as a GSA contractor.
 To help you prioritize, we’ll start with the tasks that you should complete immediately after contract award.
 We’ll then cover the tasks that you’ll need to complete on an ongoing basis throughout your contract’s lifespan.